protonemedia/inertiajs-tables-laravel-query-builder/README.md

 composer require protonemedia/inertiajs-tables-laravel-query-builder
 ```

-The package will automatically register the Service Provider which provides a `table` method that you can use on an Interia Response.
+The package will automatically register the Service Provider which provides a `table` method you can use on an Interia Response.

 #### Search fields

 With the `searchInput` method, you can specify which attributes are searchable.
 Search queries are passed to the URL query as a `filter`.
 This integrates seamlessly with the [filtering feature](https://spatie.be/docs/laravel-query-builder/v5/features/filtering) of the Laravel Query Builder package.

-Though it's enough to just pass in the column key, you may specify a custom label and default value.
+Though it's enough to pass in the column key, you may specify a custom label and default value.

 ```php
 use ProtoneMedia\LaravelQueryBuilderInertiaJs\InertiaTable;